How to Say "No"

 Taken together these three steps allow you to protect your own needs and values, while opening up an exploration of other ways to advance your counterpart’s interests.
 The approach is both respectful and empowering.

-As Bill Ury says, “You can stand on your feet without stepping on other people’s toes.”
+As Ury says, “You can stand on your feet without stepping on other people’s toes.”

-When someone in a negotiation tells you, “absolutely not” or “it’s against company policy,” your natural impulse may be to ask why, seek an exception, or to challenge the assertion itself.
+When someone in a negotiation tells you, “absolutely not” or “it’s against company policy,” your natural impulse may be to ask why or to seek an exception (or challenge the assertion itself).
 But often it’s smarter to let the remark pass without comment.
 Your counterpart may have spoken in haste.
-Given time, they may soften their position—provided you haven’t reinforced it.
+Given time, they may soften their position—provided you haven’t inadvertently reinforced it.

-Often the worst thing to do is to rise to the bait.
-Don’t ask if they really mean what they just said.
-If someone paints themself into a corner, why hand them another bucket?
+Rising to the bait is often the worst thing to do.
+Don’t ask if they really mean what they just said, Malhotra advices.
+If someone paints themself into a corner, why hand them another bucket and brush?
 Instead, let the moment pass.

 Note how those three italicized words pack so much meaning into that short phrase: